michaelhebert1974/Projects-for-Billups-Worldwide/README.md

 (2) The button you select corresponds to the choice you would like to submit against the computer.<br />

-(3) After you press 1 of the colored buttons, the computer will then randomly select a choice from the same 5 options you have.<br />
+(3) After you press 1 of the colored buttons, the computer will randomly select a choice from the same 5 options you have.<br />

 (4) The results will be displayed for you in TEXT statements that let you know the outcome of each game.<br />